Acamprosate for Alcohol Abuse: Does It Work?

 • Legal problems: getting into legal trouble as a result of alcohol-related incidents like DUIs.

+If you are struggling to control your drinking habits, you likely need treatment for alcohol addiction.
 The type of treatment for alcohol addiction depends on factors like:

 • How long you’ve been abusing alcohol